Handling Misunderstandings in China (Stay Calm, Resolve Fast)

 • Efficiency over expression

-When things go wrong, slowing down is more effective than insisting you are right.
+When things go wrong, slowing the interaction down is usually more effective than proving your point.

 The Golden Rule